bcoe/DoloresLabsTechTalk/README.markdown

 _Content Scripts_

-* Injected into every page, allow you to modify the DOM of pages (the background scripts can't do this).
+* Injected into every page and iframe, allow you to modify the DOM of the pages containing them.
+* The background page can be used to communicate between different content scripts, they are otherwise isolated.
+* Content scripts are sandboxed in such a way that they cannot use variables and functions defined by other scripts on the page.

 A Sane Paradigm
 ---------------